pid73/min-gx-cost/README.md

 An additional algorithm may use the *minimum cost* to actually find the *shortest path* by pruning solution space as soon as the evaluated path exceed that *minimum cost*.

-This algorithm computes the *minimum cost* in `O(n^2 * t)`, where `n` is the number of nodes and `t` the number of temporal units about which data is available.
+This algorithm computes the *minimum cost* in `O(n^2 * t)`, where `n` is the number of nodes and `t` the number of steps about which data is available.

 > Note: applying naively static-weight algorithms is futile.
 The dynamic-weight version of the *shortest path problem* is forbiddingly more complex.

 ## Input

-The graph is complete, so the only information that defines it is the weights of each edge for each temporal unit.
+The graph is complete, so the only information that defines it is the weights of each edge for each step.
 A table of weights will have `n * n` columns and `t` rows.

 For nodes `A`, `B` and `C` the weights for all edges must be given, as shown here: